Kate Rockwell (actress)

-Kate Rockwell (born Katherine Rockwell Wilfong; August 4, 1984) is an American actor, dancer, and singer.
+Kate Rockwell (born Katherine Rockwell Wilfong; August 4, 1984) is an American theatre actress, dancer, and singer.
 She is known for her work on Broadway and for originating the roles of Skylar in Bring It On: The Musical in 2011 and of Karen Smith in the 2018 musical Mean Girls, for the latter of which she received Drama Desk Award and Helen Hayes Award nominations.

 Early life and education

 Rockwell was born in Connecticut and raised in Cincinnati, Ohio.
 She is the eldest child born to Charles Wilfong and Linda Warner (née Rockwell).
 She has two younger siblings, Elizabeth (who goes by "Libet") and William (who goes by "Bear").

 She graduated from Sycamore High School in 2002.
 During her first year, Rockwell was cast as Grandma Tzeitel in her high school's staging of Fiddler on the Roof, her first on-stage theatre experience.
 She has said in interviews that this production made her realize her desire to pursue musical theatre as a career.
 In 2002, during her time at Sycamore High School, she helped found the New Stage Collective, a local Cincinnati theater company (later closed in 2009 due to lack of funding).
 Rockwell then attended Baldwin Wallace University and earned a BM in musical theatre in 2006.